 3. Recycle e-waste

 As tech advances and you adopt more technologies, you produce a lot of electronic waste or e-waste.
 Old equipment and devices you no longer use or want are e-waste you need to handle carefully.
 Electronics waste is quickly growing worldwide because many users (individuals and organisations) don’t dispose of their devices properly, and they end up in landfills.
 The global e-waste of monitors and screens has reached 6.7m mt.
 The emissions from the devices stored in landfills release emissions when the handlers burn, dismantle, or shred them.
 These emotions are harmful to human health.

 You can recycle e-waste by training your staff to dispose of the unwasted electronics in proper e-waste locations.
+Additionally, considering the environmental and cost benefits, refurbished all-in-one computers can be a practical choice for individuals and organizations.
 You can also collaborate with associations that recycle and distribute the devices you no longer use to people who need them.
 Some organisations restore old devices and donate them to people who need financial assistance.